jupyter/jupyter/docs/source/install.rst

     Python 2.7.
 Older releases of IPython are available `here <http://archive.ipython.org/release/>`__.

 We recommend Anaconda for installing Jupyter.
-As an existing Python user, you may wish to use Python's package manager, :term:`pip`, as an alternative.
+Though as an existing Python user, you may wish to use Python's package manager, :term:`pip`, as an alternative.